 Annnual report design doesn't have to be drab and boring.
 Here are 10 awe-inspiring examples of designers who've taken the format and let their imaginations run wild.

 They're part of the staple diet of design work the world over, seen by many as just part of the dry, bread-and-butter grind that pays the bills and paves the way for more exciting, imaginative work.
 But annual reports don't have to be dull, as these beautiful examples show.
-From cutting-edge print techniques to stop-motion animation, artful infographics to bold use of type and colour, it's all here on display to inspire your own daily work.
+From cutting-edge print techniques to stop-motion animation, artful infographics to bold use of colour and integration of classy free fonts, it's all here on display to inspire your own daily work.

 01. Seguros Pelayo